- Elsewhere in paradox space, we examine another planet, forgotten by time. But we will strive to remember. What was this planet's name?

 - Prescience Is Predictable: Gets hit with this hard.

-- Timey-Wimey Ball: Aradia uses her time powers rather infrequently but still has them, especially now that she's ascended to her god tiers.
-The trope naming line gets directly quoted in one of her later themes.
+- Timey-Wimey Ball: Aradia uses her time powers rather infrequently but still has them, especially now that she's ascended to god tier.
+The trope-naming line gets directly quoted in one of her later themes.

 - Uncatty Resemblance: Her lusus, seen in flashback, has curly ram horns like hers.